delfimpandiani/visualsense/4_Image_Data_Extraction_Preprocessing/README.md

 **Smaller files**

-Due to the considerable size of json files we started by doing some data pre processing, in particular the first step was to parse the scenegraph.json and regiongraph.json files in smaller files via this methodology:
+Due to the considerable size of the JSON files, we started by doing some data pre-processing, in particular the first step was to parse the scenegraph.json and regiongraph.json files provided by VG into smaller files via the built in methodology:

 ![split1_scenegraph.png](https://raw.githubusercontent.com/delfimpandiani/visualsense/main/4_Image_Data_Extraction_Preprocessing/split1_scenegraph.png)